Veterans and Mesothelioma

 Asbestos Diseases Are Recognized by the VA

-Veterans with mesothelioma and asbestos related lung cancer can receive monthly compensation from the VA.
+Veterans with mesothelioma and asbestos related lung cancer can receive monthly compensation from the VA, such as through Disability Compensation or Pension.
 Learn how you and your family can get access to these benefits with our free Veteran’s Support Guide.

 Help Filing a Claim